-We asked some Naija wives what they never expected in marriage, or wished they knew before getting married.
-Here is what they said!
+We asked some women what they never expected in marriage, or wished they knew before getting married.
+Here are their responses!

 Being married, having kids and having a career is serious work!
 Enjoy your spinsterhood while it lasts – if you are single.

 I didn’t understand how your freedom dies when you get married.
 I no longer make decisions on my own – where to go, what to eat – anything!
 It’s now about “all of us” and “we”

 Being dis-virgined on my wedding night was hell.
 Thought it would be amazing.
 Well, it got interesting after that…

 I thought love would grow with my husband, it didn’t.
 I dread him touching me, there’s no love, no chemistry, no intimacy.
 It’s been frustrating.
 Please be attracted to whoever you want to get married to.